Gary-ForestStaking/aptos/Test2.md

 ```bash
 aptos genesis generate-layout-template --output-file ~/$WORKSPACE/layout.yaml
 ```
-Make it look exactly the same as below the only thing you need to change is users.
+Make it look exactly the same as below but with your username.
 The root key and chain_id needs to be the one in this example.
 ```bash
 nano ~/$WORKSPACE/layout.yaml
 ```